coda/packs-sdk/docs/guides/blocks/sync-tables/dynamic.md

 });
 ```

-The URL you choose to represent the dataset is arbitrary, and is not directly exposed to the user.
-Most Packs choose to use an API endpoint URL for ease of development.
+You can choose any URL to represent the dataset, and is not directly exposed to the user.
+Most Packs choose an API endpoint URL for ease of development, but you could also select a more user-friendly URL.
 The URL shown to users is generated using the [`getDisplayUrl`](#display-url) method.

 The selected URL is made available to all further methods via [`context.sync.dynamicUrl`][dynamicUrl].